 And soon, the most important item on any given runway became a pair of sneakers in lieu of the latest it-bag or heel.
 All this change was accompanied by a new word, either murmured with quiet interest or brandished like a war banner in the face of luxury heavy-hitters: streetwear.
 Critics have often pegged streetwear as a fad, but recent seasons have indeed started to revert to comparatively tailored clothing, subtle palettes, and less “streetwear-looking” streetwear.

 While some styles continue to change, the new audience to which it caters remains the same: proving that streetwear has an influence that reaches far beyond the product.
-The true impact of streetwear is a new mindset and shift in power and are now emulated and celebrated by the luxury elite.
+The true impact of streetwear is a new mindset and shift in power and is now emulated and celebrated by the luxury elite.

 Traditional luxury VS popular luxury